Joint Report of Corporate Director of Neighbourhoods and Climate Change and Corporate Director of Resources and Treasurer to the Joint Committee

-The Joint Committee considered a joint report of the Corporate Director of Neighbourhoods and Climate Change and the Corporate Director Resources and Treasurer to the Joint Committee which outlined a range of issues that would be considered as part of medium-term financial planning for the Central Durham Crematorium.
-The report set out proposals to increase the fees and charges from 2023/24 together with details of the budget planning assumptions over the coming three years (for copy see file of minutes).
+The Joint Committee considered a joint report of the Corporate Director of Neighbourhoods and Climate Change and Corporate Director of Resources and Treasurer to the Joint Committee which set out proposals with regards to the 2022/23 revenue and capital budgets for the Central Durham Crematorium (for copy see file of minutes).

 The Finance Manager, Neighbourhoods and Climate Change advised that the budget had been developed with the Bereavement Services Manager, taking into account the proposed Fees and Charges, the updated 2021/22 forecast outturn position and the known expenditure pressures in the coming year.

 Councillor M Stead asked how much over the amount needed for investment are the current balances and reserves.
 The Finance Manager, Neighbourhoods and Climate Change advised that the general reserve policy recommends 30% of the income budget, however, it would be prudent to have a buffer which provides scope for unforeseen expenditure which is part of the actual reserves earmarked for future investment.
 The budget strategy could examine the reserves level and whether the general reserve policy percentage could be changed, however advised this could have knock-on implications.